Ashbourne railway station: History

 In 1861 the LNWR took over the Cromford and High Peak Railway and started consideration of an extension of the line from to Ashbourne which once connected to the NSR line would give the LNWR a direct line between and London to rival the MR service.

-Parliamentary powers were granted on 4 August 1890 for the LNWR to construct a line from Parsley Hay to Ashbourne and in a separate act passed the same day the NSR and the LNWR were given permission to construct a new joint station at Ashbourne.
+The London and North Western Railway Act 1890 (53 & 54 Vict. c. cliv) which received Royal assent on 4 August 1890 gave the LNWR approval to construct a line from Parsley Hay to Ashbourne and on the same day the NSR and the LNWR were given permission to construct a new joint station at Ashbourne.

 It was not until 1898 that construction of the new station began at approximately 14 chain to the north east of the NSR station which became a goods depot.
 The new station opened on 4 August 1899.
 Unlike the earlier station, which had been of brick and stone, the new one was timber construction throughout to a standard LNWR design.
 Four platforms were provided, two through platforms and two bay platforms.
 Both bays were for trains arriving and departing in the direction of Uttoxeter.
 The station was built on a curve and shelter was provided by awnings which extended over the entrance.

 The LNWR service initially comprised four trains per day, each way, between Buxton and Ashbourne and a single direct train from Buxton to London each way.
 This level of local passenger service continued throughout the joint ownership period and into LMS and BR days with most services being Buxton–Ashbourne and Ashbourne–Uttoxeter with only a small number being Buxton–Uttoxeter services.

 From Ashbourne towards the line climbed steeply through Ashbourne Tunnel, at 1 in 59.
 Southwards towards Clifton Mayfield the terrain was more gentle, following the valley of the River Dove.

 After the move to a joint station, the line became part of the London, Midland and Scottish Railway during the Grouping of 1923.
 The station then passed on to the London Midland Region of British Railways on nationalisation in 1948.

 From 1910, Nestle had a creamery in the town, which for a period was contracted to produce Carnation condensed milk.
 The factory had its own private sidings connected to the station's goods yard, which allowed milk trains to access the facility, and distribute product as far south as London.

 It was closed to regular passenger traffic in 1954 by the British Transport Commission although excursions continued until 1963.
 Freight continued until October of that year, with the track finally being lifted in 1964.